xvitaly/mhed/docs/source/using-application.rst

 Click the **Save** button on the main toolbar, or press **Ctrl + S** key combination on your keyboard to save the Hosts file to disk.

-.. index:: hosts editor, importing hosts file
+.. index:: importing hosts file
 .. _usage-import:

 Importing Hosts file entries